Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

    name (e.g. "bug #123", "task #321", "req #12", etc.).
 If you don't
    know the tracker short name or don't want to specify it, you may simply use "art #NNN".
-When browsing a message containing this pattern anywhere in |SYSPRODUCTNAME|, the pattern will be automatically transformed into an hyperlink to the artifact description.
+When browsing a message containing this pattern anywhere in Tuleap, the pattern will be automatically transformed into an hyperlink to the artifact description.

 -  **revision #YYY or rev #YYY**: this pattern refers to the commit YYY where YYY is the commit revision number.
-When browsing a message containing this pattern anywhere in |SYSPRODUCTNAME|, the pattern will be automatically transformed into an hyperlink to the commit description which include log messages, impacted files, versions and author of the change(see `The detail of an atomic Subversion commit`_) .
+When browsing a message containing this pattern anywhere in Tuleap, the pattern will be automatically transformed into an hyperlink to the commit description which include log messages, impacted files, versions and author of the change(see `The detail of an atomic Subversion commit`_) .

--  The |SYSPRODUCTNAME| reference mechanism allows cross-referencing with any |SYSPRODUCTNAME| object: artifacts, documents, files, etc.
+-  The Tuleap reference mechanism allows cross-referencing with any Tuleap object: artifacts, documents, files, etc.
    Please refer to :ref:`reference-overview` for more details on References.

     .. figure:: ../images/screenshots/sc_svnshowcommit.png